What Are Reflexive Verbs French

 Beyond the Present Tense: Conjugating in Other Tenses

 The principles of conjugating reflexive verbs remain consistent across tenses.
-However, the conjugation of the main verb will change according to the tense used.
+Still, the conjugation of the main verb will change according to the tense used.
 Let's look at se lever (to get up) in the passé composé (past participle):

 • Je me suis levé(e): I got up (masculine/feminine agreement)